PRACTICE AREA

 The specifics of your case will determine how much you can get in damages.
 If your case goes to trial, a judge or jury will determine what kind of compensation you’ll get.
 Your case may also be settled out of court, where your employer might make you a settlement offer.

 If you get a settlement offer from your employer, you should talk to a lawyer before you sign anything.
-Settlement offers and contracts can be complex and you may end up signing away your rights.
-The experienced attorneys at Harlan Hillier DiGiacco can help you navigate these high stakes negotiations.
+Settlement offers and contracts can be complex, and you may end up signing away your rights.
+The experienced attorneys at Harlan Hillier DiGiacco can help you navigate these high-stakes negotiations.

 Damages exist to “make you whole” after the harm you’ve suffered.
 The goal is to put you in the same position you would’ve been in had the discrimination not happened.